1Imaginal/cinedemo/README.md

 Show actors and directors - X
 Get available seats from a room proyecting a movie - Done?
 Be able to book a seat - In progress
+Be able to book more than one seat at the same time - In progress Payment simulation - X
+Cancelling and reembolsing tickets - X
-Be able to book more than one seat at the same time - X User sessions for booking and accessing booked seats - In progress QR generated ticket that stores room and seat number - X Review system for movies - X
+Send a confirmation mail after booking a ticket - X User sessions for booking and accessing booked seats - In progress QR generated ticket that stores room and seat number - X Review system for movies - X
 Error handling - X
-Admin functions for managing movies - X
+Admin functions for CRUD - In progress
 Admin dashboard displaying relevant information - X Style and presentation - X
+Show alerts when making changes to the database - X

 */